 With over 760 million users in more than 200 countries, LinkedIn is the most popular platform for working professionals worldwide.
 It also has profiles of businesses, startups, schools, NGOs, agencies, freelancers, and consultants.
 LinkedIn allows you to send inMail messages with its paid membership, a great way to connect with your intended audiences.
 If you are a recruitment marketer, you can’t ignore LinkedIn.

 Businesses often find it challenging to keep track of their posts on various social networks.
-There are tools such as Hootsuite, Buffer, and Tweet Reach that can help.
+There are tools such as Hootsuite, and Buffer that can help.
 They allow you to schedule your posts on all your social handles.
 With their help, you can create posts in advance and schedule them for the entire month as per your calendar without skipping any important events or milestones.
 You can also use these tools to research, manage, and create social media campaigns.

 If you have a highly functional and engaging app and want to send the user to a particular location inside it for quick conversion, deep linking platforms such as Branch and deeplink.me can help.
 Even if the user hasn’t downloaded the app, a separate link will take them to Google Play Store to download and access it.
 However, if you do not have an app, you can’t use these tools.

 For industries like consulting, education, healthcare, and pharma, email marketing can be a godsend.
 Email marketing tools allow you to create custom emails according to the message you want to send to your subscribers.
 They help automate various email marketing tasks and analyze results using inbuilt analytics.
 You can use tools such as Constant Contact and Mailchimp for optimal results.

 Websites use chatbots to retain visitors and assist them if they cannot find what they are looking for.
 They collect visitors’ contact information, provide customer support, address queries, and help users smoothly navigate websites with a vast volume of content.
 They also offer automated solutions for lead generation.